jacksonhorton/ProP7PresentationLoop/README.md

+# Contribution
+I used the original to create a version that worked for my setup.
+We use this at my church in the lobby to pull the latest slides from out propresenter computer.
+It works 99% of the time, which is awesome for how simple it is.

+We use a [BrightSign](https://www.brightsign.biz/) player to host the presentation on out lobby TV.
+I also included a BrightAuthor Connected presentation file that uses the `simpleloop.html` file.

 # Pro7SimplePresentationLoop
 A crude and simple "digital signage" **experiment** for Pro7 all contained in a single simpleloop.html.
 The idea is to that you can copy the `simpleloop.html` file to a spare (small) computer and edit it to connect to your Pro7 setup and display an image slide show of a specific presentation.